Nate Lowe Player Props: Rangers vs. Reds

 Nate Lowe At The Plate

-- Lowe has seven doubles, two home runs and eight walks while batting .256.
+- Lowe has seven doubles, two home runs and eight walks while hitting .244.

-- He has homered in two of 21 games played this season, and in 2.1% of his plate appearances.
+- He has homered in two of 22 games played this year, and in 2% of his plate appearances.

-- In 52.4% of his games this season, Lowe has driven in at least one run.
-In three of those games (14.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 11 games this year (50.0%), Lowe has picked up an RBI, and in three of those games (13.6%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 10 games this year, with multiple runs four times.
+- He has scored in 10 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.